This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Seed Dispersal and Forest Regeneration

-- Enhancing seed germination through digestive processes
+- Enhancing seed germination through their digestive processes

 - Supporting biodiversity conservation across varied landscapes